Quantum Pseudorandom Scramblers: Parallel Kac's Walk

-As the number of steps increases, the output distribution of the parallel Kac's walk on complex vectors converges exponentially fast to the Haar measure in terms of Wasserstein-$1$ distance.
+As the number of steps increases, the output distribution of the parallel Kac's walk on complex vectors converges exponentially fast to the Haar measure in terms of Wasserstein-$1$ distance and total variation distance.
 Formally,

 \begin{theorem} Let $\st{X_t\in\SC^{n}}_{t\geq 0}$ be a Markov chain that evolves according to the parallel Kac's walk on complex vectors.
 Then, for sufficiently large $n$, $c>0$ and $T = 10(c+1)\log n$,